marcelldls/TechnicalAssignment/README.md

 Considering the spec for tallying:
 - package names: are unique entries ("A repository must not include different packages (different content) with the same package name, version, and architecture")
-- file count: Each file has new line therefore sum name occurances to determine number of files
+- file count: Each file has a new line therefore sum name occurances to determine number of files

 Pseudo code:
 ```
-Initiate empty dictionary
+Initialise empty dictionary

 For each line in text file:
   Get package name: Read from right to left, drop everything from (including) first seen "/"